 Czech Courses – They offer online and in-class Czech courses in Prague and in Brno.
 Additionally, if you intend to study or work in the Czech Republic, you have an option of taking their one-year Czech preparatory course too.

 Integration Centre Prague (ICP) – A non-profit organization that works to integrate non-EU foreigners into the Czech Republic.
 If you are a foreigner moving to Prague, you may check out the Czech language course that they offer.
 It includes a specialized course to obtain your permanent residency.
 Due to the high intake, intake and placement are done by drawing lots.

 Kateřina Houfková – Learn Czech with a smile.
 Katerina has an extensive portfolio of companies and individual learners.
 She offers group courses or you can sign up for individual lessons.
 She is based in Brno but also offers online classes.

 Tips for learning Czech

 Start small by spending a few minutes of your day listening to Czech’s Podcast or watching CzechClass101 on YouTube.
 From there, you can advance to a book.
 Such as Colloquial Czech by James Naughton.
 Or take a language course online or in the Czech Republic with Czech Language Training.

-Learning a new language takes time and practise, but most importantly motivation and passion!
+Learning a new language takes time and practice, but most importantly motivation and passion!
 Don’t be disheartened if you cannot master the Czech numbers in one day, you can always try again tomorrow.
 Learning Czech, and any language will be a lifelong journey.
-Even the native speakers are learning every day!
+Even native speakers are learning every day!